callumhackett/callumhackett.github.io/_posts/2025-06-30-colour-systems.md

 >The incongruous and bizarre nature of our present color names must appear to any thoughtful person.
 Baby blue, peacock blue, Nile green, apple green, lemon yellow, straw yellow, rose pink, heliotrope, royal purple, Magenta, Solferino, plum, and automobile are popular terms, conveying different ideas to different persons and utterly failing to define colors.
 The terms used for a single hue, such as pea green, sea green, olive green, grass green, sage green, evergreen, invisible green, are not to be trusted in ordering a piece of cloth.
 They invite mistakes and disappointment.

-Munsell came up with a different kind of colour system that’s still in use today, which can be found everywhere from RGB colour pickers on computers to the science of colour perception, and it was so successful because it’s a _geometry_: rather than specifying colours by name, you specify them by their quantity of certain attributes (typically hue, chroma and value, or variations on these, such as hue, saturation and lightness).
+Thus Munsell devised a different colour system that’s still in use today, which can be found everywhere from RGB colour pickers on computers to the science of colour perception, and it was so successful because it’s a _geometry_: rather than specifying colours by name, they are specified them by their quantity of certain attributes (typically hue, chroma and value, or variations on these, such as hue, saturation and lightness).

 {% include image.html image-file="munsell.webp" %}